SmithBradleyC/jsPsych_Online_Experiments/README.md

   - Linux:
     - **#HELP HERE**

-- **You will not need or want to open this base program instead proceed to Downloading rStudio**
+- **You will not need or want to open this base program.
+Instead proceed to Downloading rStudio**

 #### Download rStudio:
 - Go to https://rstudio.com/